finos/common-domain-model/ROADMAP.md

 * Unsupported/End of Life – There will be no bug fixes or other support for the version.
 TBD: We may perform security scans on some more recent unsupported versions and report any identified vulnerabilities, but will not perform security remediations.

-At any point we want a maximum of 1 centrally supported? development version, 1 production version, and one maintenance version.
+At any point we want a maximum of 1 centrally supported development version, 1 production version, and one maintenance version.